Tutor HuntTest QuestionsChemistry QuestionsYear 10 Chemistry Questions

 Why can metals conduct electricity in the solid state?

-Which of these is a typical physical property of transition elements (compared to Group 1 metals)?
+Which of these is a typical property of metals?

 Similiar Tests